AiswaryaPM98/Portfolio/README.md

 •	Budget and Earnings of a film is not at all connected to each other.

 Quality of the film matters more than anything no matter how much the budget is.
 Those directors make only few films.
 Films from other genre apart from common genre like drama comedy, action scores high in IMDB.
 For commercial profit comedy, adventure and action would be best.

+In this project I learnt advanced function of excel to analyse this data and used power bi to visualise thefindings more effectively.

+Thank You.

 ---